LukaTarkhn/roles_and_permissions_in_Laravel/README.md

           return "<?php endif; ?>";
       });

-  Then you can use somthing like this in blade templates:
+  Then you can use something like this in blade templates:

       @role('manager') // manager is role
-        Manager Panel html here
+        Manager Panel HTML here
       @endrole

 - Copy this code in **PermissionServiceProvider** boot method